espressomd/espresso/doc/sphinx/setup.rst

   similarly to those create by the mode "bind_at_point_of_collision".
 The present approach works without virtual sites.
 Instead, for each two-particle collision, the surrounding is searched for a third particle.
-If one is found, angular bonds are placed on each of the three particles in addition to the distance based bonds between the particle centers.
+If one is found, angular bonds are placed to maintain the local shape.
+  If all three particles are within the cutoff distance, an angle bond is added on each of the three particles in addition to the distance based bonds between the particle centers.
+  If two particles are within the cutoff of a centrla particle (e.g., chain of three particles) an angle bond is placed on the central particle.
   The angular bonds being added are determined from the angle between the particles.
-  This method has not depend on the particles’ rotational degrees of freedom being integrated.
+  This method does not depend on the particles’ rotational degrees of freedom being integrated.
 Virtual sites are also not required.
   The method, along with the corresponding bonds are setup as follows::